snoowbirvd/snoowbirvd/README.md

-🔭 Background in Industrial Engineering, Facilities Management, and Data Analytics.
+🔭 Background in Industrial Engineering, Facilities Operations Support, and Data Analytics.

-🌱 Currently building data analysis skills

 <!--
 **snoowbirvd/snoowbirvd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.